AndriyKostenko/AndriyKostenko/README.md

-- 🔭 I’m currently working on Car Factory website
+- 🔭 I’m currently working on ChildCare web app

 - 🤝 I’m looking for help with **JavaScript(React), Python (FastApi, Django)**

-- 👨‍💻 All of my projects are available at [https://andriy-kostenko.com](https://andriy-kostenko.com)
+- 👨‍💻 All of my projects are available here.

-- 💬 Ask me about **React, FastApi**
+- 💬 Ask me about **React, FastAPI**

 - 📫 How to reach me **a.kostenkouk@gmail.com**